 Vacation Exchange Tips

-Whether you’re a member of a points-based vacation program or you own a week of timeshare, you are probably eligible for exchange.
+Whether you’re a member of a points-based vacation program or you own a week of a timeshare, you are probably eligible for exchange.
 For example, RCI Weeks members can trade their seven-night vacation at one resort for seven nights at another.
 Most owners aren’t aware of the opportunities they have when it comes to exchanging.

 That’s where we come in.
 We are going to give you the travel tips you need for great vacations through exchanging.